libretro/docs/docs/guides/arcade-getting-started.md

 * is more accurate than MAME 2003
 * has fixed romsets
 * support more games than MAME 2003
+* is missing support for basic libretro api features (savestates, ...)
 * probably shouldn't be used at all, most of the interesting things it has to offer were backported to MAME 2003-Plus, including lots of game additions

 #### MAME 2015